-In 2022/23 CSL had four Board committees:
+In 2023/24 CSL had four standing Board committees:

-- · Corporate Governance and Nomination Committee; - · Audit and Risk Management Committee; - · Human Resources and Remuneration Committee; and - · Innovation and Development Committee.
+- Corporate Governance and Nomination Committee; - Audit and Risk Management Committee; - Human Resources and Remuneration Committee; and - Innovation and Development Committee.

 Each committee is governed by a formal charter setting out its composition, functions and responsibilities.
-Each committee's charter is approved by the Board and is available on CSL.com (We Are CSL > Our Leadership).

-Details of the number of committee meetings held during the year and individual directors' attendance at these meetings can be found in the Directors' Report of the 2023 Annual Report, available on CSL.com (Investors).
-Details of the qualifications and experience of committee members can also be found in the 2023 Directors' Report.
+Details of the number of committee meetings held during the year and individual directors' attendance at these meetings can be found in the Directors' Report of the 2024 Annual Report, available on investors.csl.com.
+Details of the qualifications and experience of committee members can also be found in the 2024 Directors' Report.

-A summary of each committee's composition and role is set out in the following table.
+A summary of each committee's composition and role as at 30 June 2024 is set out in the following table.

+Committee

+Corporate Governance and Nomination Committee

+The Committee's Charter, including its responsibilities, can be found at: csl.com/-/media/shared/ documents/board-docs/ corporate-governance-andnomination-committeecharter.pdf

+Members

+Ms Carolyn Hewson (Chair) Dr Brian McNamee Dr Megan Clark Professor Andrew Cuthbertson Ms Alison Watkins

+Composition

+- At least three independent nonexecutive directors. - An independent Chair.

+Role

+The role of the Corporate Governance and Nomination Committee is to develop and recommend corporate governance principles to the Board and to assist the Board in fulfilling its responsibilities relating to the size and composition of the Board, reviewing Board performance and Board and CEO succession planning.

+Audit and Risk Management Committee

+The Committee's Charter, including its responsibilities, can be found at:

+csl.com/-/media/shared/ documents/board-docs/armccharter.pdf

-Committee Members Composition Role Corporate Governance and Nomination Committee The Committee's Charter, including its responsibilities, can be found at: https://www.csl.com/-/media/shared/documents/board-docs/corporate-governance-and-nomination-committee-charter.pdf Ms Carolyn Hewson (Chair) Dr Brian McNamee Mr Bruce Brook Dr Megan Clark Professor Andrew Cuthbertson At least three independent non-executive directors.
-An independent Chair.
-The role of the CGNC is to develop and recommend corporate governance principles to the Board and to assist the Board in fulfilling its responsibilities relating to the size and composition of the Board, reviewing Board performance and Board and CEO succession planning.
-Audit and Risk Management Committee The Committee's Charter, including its responsibilities, can be found at: https://www.csl.com/-/media/shared/documents/board-docs/armc-charter.pdf Mr Bruce Brook (Chair) Ms Marie McDonald Ms Carolyn Hewson Ms Alison Watkins At least three, and not more than five, non-executive directors, all of whom must be independent (as determined by the Board).
-At least one member should have financial expertise.
-An independent Chair who is not Chair of the Board.
-The role of the ARMC is to assist and advise the Board in discharging its responsibilities in relation to the following: (a) oversight of the integrity and quality of interim and annual financial reporting and disclosures; (b) identification and management of key risks, including financial risks and regulatory risks; (c) oversight of compliance with relevant laws, regulations, standards, and codes; (d) oversight of the adequacy of the internal control framework; and (e) oversight of CSL's global quality, health, safety and environmental performance.
+Ms Alison Watkins (Chair) Ms Marie McDonald Ms Carolyn Hewson Ms Samantha Lewis

+- At least three, and not more than five non-executive directors, all of whom must be independent (as determined by the Board). - At least one member should have financial expertise. - An independent Chair who is not Chair of the Board.

+The role of the ARMC is to assist and advise the Board in discharging its responsibilities in relation to the following:

+- oversight of the integrity and quality of interim and annual financial reporting and disclosures; - identification and management of key risks, including financial risks and regulatory risks; - oversight of compliance with relevant laws, regulations, standards, and codes; - oversight of the adequacy of the internal control framework; and - oversight of CSL's global quality, health, safety and environmental performance.

-Operation of the Board and its Committees
+On 11 October 2023, Mr Bruce Brook retired as a non-executive director, the Chair of the Audit and Risk Management Committee and a member of the Corporate Governance and Nomination Committee.